jmfrancklab/pyspecdata/doc/nddata.rst

 pyspecdata will first reshape the arrays so that dimensions with the same names are aligned with each other.
 Furthermore,
-if a dimension is present in one array of an arithmetic operation, but not the other, pyspecdata will simply tile the smaller array along the missing dimension(s).
+during an arithmetic operation, if a dimension is present in one array but not the other, pyspecdata will simply tile the smaller array along the missing dimension(s).